MacauleyMorgan/Project-Three/README.md

 In the recipes page, the user is able to view all recipe submissions made by themselves with the option to update the recipes and also to delete them.

-Upon clicking the edit button, the user is directed to a prefilled form referencing all of the recipes current values, allowing the user to change whatever is neccessary and resubmit the form back to the database to be updated.
+Upon clicking the edit button, the user is directed to a prefilled form referencing all of the recipes current values, allowing the user to change whatever is necessary and resubmit the form back to the database to be updated.

 To ensure no accidental deletions of the recipes, a modal has been implemented requiring the user to confirm the attempt before the recipe is removed from the database